JupiterOne/dynamodb-dao/README.md

 Next, create a new branch and run the following command:

 ```
-yarn version --minor (or --major or --patch)
+npm version --minor (or --major or --patch)
 ```

 This will add a commit with an updated `package.json`, and create a new tag